-The patellar apprehension test is performed to confirm the doctor's suspicion that a patient has experienced previous patellar instability, such as patellar subluxation or dislocation.
+The patellar apprehension test is performed to confirm the doctor's suspicion of an underlying patellar instability, such as patellar subluxation or dislocation.

 How to perform the patellar apprehension test

 The patient lies face up on an examination couch, with the surgeon perched on the lower end, holding the patient's ankle with the foot off the couch and the knee flexed to 45 degrees.
 With the other hand the surgeon holds the patella between finger and thumb and, using moderate force, tries to push it laterally out of the groove of the underlying femur.
 A positive test is when the patient puts out a hand to stop this movement.

 What is the value of a positive patellar apprehension test?